SiyaKamboj/cse15l-lab-reports/LabReport2/LabReport2.md

   ![Image](images/Bug.png)

 In the original code, a new integer array is declared but never initialized; hence, it is automatically filled with the null value: 0.
-Therefore, while traversing the array and copying the contents to a revers dgkdflgjdglfgklgfgkfgjklfdjgkldfjg*****
+Therefore, while traversing the array and copying the contents in reverse to the existing array, only the value 0 is consistently copied over.
+Because the first array is made up of 0's, its reverse will also be all 0's, thereby making it correct.
+On the other hand, the second array's reverse should be 92, 22, 81, 46, but only 0's are printed out.

 > The bug, as the before-and-after code change required to fix it (as two code blocks in Markdown)